Solo Brathuke So Better: Plot

 The film starts with a student riot stating they want justice for an unnamed act.
 The film then flashes back to 2012, where Virat is lecturing the students in his college to not fall in love and stay a bachelor.
-He encourages them to read his book, Solo Brathuke So Better, which has 108 principles to live a life 'solo' as a bachelor.
-He is supported in this venture by his friends and uncle, who is married and cannot handle his wife's nagging, and he becomes the leader and founder of the Solo Brathuke So Better union.
+He encourages them to read his book, Solo Brathuke So Better, which has 108 principles to live a single life as a bachelor/spinster.
+He is supported in this venture by his friends and uncle, who is married and cannot handle his wife's nagging, and he becomes the leader and founder of the SBSB union.
 During the college farewell, Virat's classmate Rashi proposes to him, but he rejects her, leaving her in tears.

 Virat goes to Hyderabad to take up a job in an event management company and, along with his friends, finds an apartment to stay.
 Govind Gowda comes over to invite his friends to his wedding, and Virat refuses to come.
-However, he becomes the event manager for Govind's wedding, so he ends up therein, which gets canceled due to Virat's antics and because Govind lied about his age.
+However, he becomes the event manager for Govind's wedding, which gets cancelLed due to Virat's antics and because Govind lied about his age.
 As time passes, each of Virat's friends gets married, and he gets frustrated.
-One night, he sees his inspiration (who the SBSB union was started) giving an interview on TV urging guys to get married.
+One night, he sees his role model (who the SBSB union was inspired by) giving an interview on TV urging guys to get married.
 After seeing his foundation shaken, Virat returns to his house, where he finds out that his aunt had died months ago and finds his uncle regretting the constant fights they had.
 Influenced by both incidents, Virat aspires to get married and calls his friends over.
 They try to find a suitable girl, but no one from their college is ready to marry him since Virat was the 'villain' in their love stories; the only one willing to marry him is his boss, but he isn't ready to, as she's comparatively older than him.